OpenRiskNet/home/openshift/recipes/serving-via-the-tsb.md

 >   Adding icons using CSS stylesheets is currently
     beyond the scope of this note.

+Depending on which OpenShift release has been installed you should have access to a simple monochrome set of icons from Font Awesome's v4.7.0 set.
+These can be used in your `iconClass` definition.
+For example, to use the [cogs](https://fontawesome.com/v4.7.0/icon/cogs) you'd set the following in your template: -

+    iconClass: 'fa fa-cogs'

 ## Installing an application template

 An **OpenRiskNet Applications** namespace should be available on the production